dermesser/geohub/README.md

 * `GET` `/geo/<client>/retrieve/last?secret=<secret>&last=<last ID>&limit=<max
 entries>`
   * Fetch most recent points for the `client`.
 See `/geo/<client>/retrieve/json` above for descriptions of the other parameters.
+As opposed to `retrieve/json`, the returned points are guaranteed to be ordered by time with the newest point first (as makes sense for some use cases), and wrapped inside a `GeoHubUpdate` object containing additional information.
+This makes the returned value identically structured to that of `retrieve/live` below.
   * Returns a `LiveUpdate` object. `last` is the most-recent ID of all points:

 ```json